-Dr. Colburn is an independent producer of history-based documentaries and media-based educational programs for Starbright Media Corporation (www.starbrightmediacorp.com), a company he founded almost 30 years ago.
+Dr. Colburn is an independent producer of history-based documentaries for Starbright Media Corporation (starbrightmediacorp.com) and media-based educational programs for Contemporary Learning Systems, Inc. (contemporarylearning.org), companies he founded almost 40 years ago.
 A native of Highland Park, Michigan, he received his A.B. degree in history from Aquinas College in 1959 and his M.A.
 (1964) and Ph.D.
 (1970) degrees in history from Michigan State University.

 A professional journalist from 1957 – 1970, Colburn specialized in the coverage of local government and politics.
 He received a Pulitzer Prize nomination in 1970 for his reporting of the tumultuous campus response at MSU that followed the unexpected resignation in 1969 of John Hannah, the university’s long-time president.
-The Pulitzer nomination letter stated that his series of exclusive articles exposing the secret machinations of the Board of Trustees led ultimately to the appointment of Dr. Clifton R.Wharton, Jr., who became the first African-American president of a major American university, over a popular former Governor and a student-supported Professor.
+The Pulitzer nomination letter from a large group of senior scholars stated that his series of exclusive articles exposing the secret machinations of the Board of Trustees led ultimately to the appointment of Dr. Clifton R.Wharton, Jr., who became the first African-American president of a major American university, over a popular former Governor and a student-supported Professor.

-In 1973, Colburn resigned his political positions in Michigan to return briefly to journalism as an Area Editor for the Chicago Tribune Co. before taking an appointment in late 1974 as the Director of a newspaper-based national education project at the University of California, San Diego.
+In 1973, Colburn resigned his political positions in Michigan to return briefly to journalism as an Area Editor for the Chicago Tribune Co.
+He was appointed in late 1974 as the Director of a newspaper-based national education project at the University of California, San Diego.
 Funded by the National Endowment for the Humanities, the project annually involved several hundred newspapers and institutions of higher education across the nation that cooperated in offering both informal and formal study programs about important issues of the day.
 Beginning in 1979, the project added public broadcasting outlets across the country to provide audio and visual information about the topics being studied.
-At its peak, 500 newspapers and 300 colleges/universities participated in the 16-week program twice a year.
+At its peak, approximately 500 newspapers and 300 colleges/universities participated in the 16-week program twice a year.

-Over the next six years, he produced and wrote three national TV specials for Discovery on "Ike" that were hosted by the late John Chancellor, the distinguished NBC commentator, and a five-hour series on "The Eisenhower Legacy" for Disney Television that was hosted by Gen. Colin Powell (U.S. Army, Ret.).
+Over the next six years, he produced and wrote three national TV specials for Discovery on "Ike" that were hosted by the late John Chancellor, the distinguished NBC commentator.
+These programs were followed by a five-hour series on "The Eisenhower Legacy" for Disney Television, in 1997, that was hosted by Gen. Colin Powell (U.S. Army, Ret.).
 After completing a companion 20-part educational series on "The Eisenhower Era, 1941 - 1961" funded by the Pew Charitable Trusts for Disney Educational Productions, Colburn relocated his business to his native state of Michigan.